David Yosef: Early life and education

-David Yosef was born and raised in Jerusalem.
-He is the ninth child of the former Israeli Chief Rabbi and Shas spiritual leader Ovadia Yosef, and is paternally of Iraqi Jewish descent.
-Yosef studied at the Or Israel Yeshiva in his youth, a year at the Ponevezh Yeshiva and then at the Hebron Yeshiva (Knesset of Israel) in Jerusalem.
-During his studies at the Hebron Yeshiva he met Aryeh Deri and the two became friends for many years.
+Yosef was born and raised in Jerusalem.
+He is the ninth child of the former Israeli Chief Rabbi and Shas political party spiritual leader Ovadia Yosef, and is paternally of Iraqi Jewish descent and maternally of Syrian Jewish descent.
+Yosef studied at the Or Israel Yeshiva in his youth, at the Ponevezh Yeshiva and then at the Hebron Yeshiva in Jerusalem.